-Since that makes your current motorhome a prime subject for part-exchange when the time comes to renew it, here are some frequently asked questions on just that subject.
+With such a combination of positive factors, your motorhome can become a prime subject for part-exchange whenever you decide it’s time to renew.
+So, here are some frequently asked questions on just that subject.

 How can I be sure of getting a fair price?

-A motorhome part-exchange is intended to represent a fair deal for you, for the dealer who accepts it in part exchange, and to any customer looking eventually to buy it.
+A motorhome part exchange is intended to represent a fair deal for you, for the dealer who accepts it in part exchange, and for any customer looking eventually to buy it.

 Although motorhomes typically hold their price well and depreciate at a slower rate than many other vehicles, they do depreciate over time.
 This needs to be taken into account when managing your expectations for the price you are offered by the dealer.